 The consulting team for Package A came on board in September 2013 and an inception workshop was held in December 2013.
 However, the contract was terminated in June 2014 due to the firm' s breach of contract.
 A replacement firm was mobilized in February 2015.
 A coordinating NGO to operate the civil society support facility under Package B was mobilized in April 2015.
-Shortlisting of firms for Package C focusing on gender, monitoring and evaluation, and mainstreaming climate resilience at sub-national levels was completed.
+Another firm for Package C focusing on gender, monitoring and evaluation, and mainstreaming climate resilience at sub-national levels was mobilized in August 2016.

 Progress for Outputs 1,2 and 4:

 o Intensive consultation and detailed discussions on inception report with all involved sectors provided a comprehensive road map and endorsement for the project; Scoping workshop held in July 2015

 Institutional and coordination: 2 SPCR Coordination Team meetings held in 2015, with discussion of technical issues (screening and indicators of adaptation effectiveness) in the December meeting; Establishing mechanism for project implementation with water, agriculture and infrastructure sectors and other agencies through Adaptation Working Group, with regular round table meetings; Establishing coordination and collaboration mechanism for working with SPCR investment projects; Working with sector agencies to implement parts of their CCAPs through their CC Working Groups; Mechanisms for collaboration with other projects and initiatives, e.g. CCCA, GIZ, FAO, established with proposals for joint activities under consideration